A bold red lip is such a classic look, and nothing makes us feel better than a red lip.

 But we know the struggle of finding that perfect shade of crimson to flatter your complexion all too well.
 Have you ever spotted a red lipstick you loved on your friend, but when you tried it on yourself, the effect wasn’t quite right?
 It’s all down to finding the perfect red lipstick for YOU, not everyone can wear that dark, dreamy blood red or a bubbly bright, bold red.

-If you have pink/blue undertone you should go for a red that has the same undertone, so more cold reds for you.
+If you have a pink/blue undertone you should go for a red that has the same undertone, so more cold reds for you.
 To ensure you don’t tread too far into the pink territory, try this layering trick: Outline and fill in your lips with a warm red liner first, then swipe your cold red-based lipstick on top.

-If you have a warm undertone, opt for a more orangey red and apply the same trick: Fill in lips with a blue-based liner first and then swipe your fiery red on top.
+If you have a warm undertone, opt for a more orangey red and apply the same trick: Fill in your lips with a blue-based liner first and then swipe your fiery red on top.

 Tip for beginners:

 - Try bold colors in sheer formulas and textures, like MAC Hot Tahiti or Lady Bug lipsticks.
-Create a stain effect by dabbing lipstick on with your finger and then blot with a tissue.
+Create a stain effect by dabbing lipstick on with your finger and then blotting with a tissue.

 - How to keep a glossy formula in place: “Make sure to moisturize first, because dry lips will absorb the emollients in lipsticks, compromising wearability.
 Follow with a lip primer and lip pencil as a base.” says Fatima.

-- The trick to keeping matte lipstick from drying out your lips: It’s all in the prep work – exfoliate, hydrate and blot!
-Lip care is just as important as skin care to ensure great looking lips.
+- The trick to keeping matte lipstick from drying out your lips: It’s all in the prep work – exfoliate, hydrate, and blot!
+Lip care is just as important as skincare to ensure great-looking lips.

 Red Lipstick for Fair Complexion/Warm Undertone